spoofax-shell-2016/doc/doc/project-plan.md

 The deliverable for this project, then, is to create such a REPL generator for the Spoofax Language Workbench.
 This REPL should provide the following features:

-* TODO: discuss with Eelco and Gabriel
+* TODO: based on the research report, make our own list of features that we will propose to Eelco and Gabriel.

 Non-features (e.g. features that should *not* be implemented) are:

-* TODO: discuss with Eelco and Gabriel
+* TODO: see above.

 If the above turns out to be (too) easy, the REPL can be extended into a language playground such as the one offered by the Swift programming language.